pjn51/brainweb-2/Personal/IMT meetings/2021-08-02 contact meetings with Bryce Robinson.md

 	- The CC, CC contacts, the EC, Officers, and subcommittees
 		- The Central Committee can appoint various officers and subcommittees to deal with things as needed
 		- At a local level, we can have a Press Secretary, Branch Secretary, Contacts Officer, and Finance Officer as needed
 		- Since we're small, not much need for formal positions.
-I'm handling finance and contacts right now.
-Josh is handling paper sales.
+I'm handling finance and contacts right now. [[Josh Creech|Josh]] is handling paper sales.

 # 2021-09-03